lexara-prime-ai/RENDER_CDK/README.md

 The CDK will provide an abstraction that will make it easier to work with the Render cloud programmatically.

+### To do
+_Automate_ tests for deployed services _e.g Connecting and running queries on created database instances etc._

 # Render CDK Crate Documentation

 The `render_cdk` crate provides a comprehensive toolkit for managing cloud environments, IaaS, resource management, and state management within a Continuous Deployment/Continuous Integration (CDK) environment.
 This documentation provides an overview of the primary components and usage examples to help you get started.